Guide for First Time Students

 - Intent to Attend - ALL KU students will need to, in addition to payment, make their Intent to Attend each semester they attend KU.
 This action indicates to us that the student is definitely planning on coming.
 It allows financial aid to be received on the student's behalf and be disbursed.
 This coupled with payment of the amount due - will secure the student's class schedule.
 This action item will be available in MyKU on the Student Center page AFTER we notify students that the Fall 2013 bills are ready to view and pay.

 We accept a wide variety of payments at KU.
-We offer a payment plan through Tuition Pay by Sallie Mae and work closely with the Office of Financial Aid on campus.
+We offer a payment plan through Tuition Pay by Higher One (formerly Sallie Mae) and work closely with the Office of Financial Aid on campus.
 More about making payments

-We are pleased to offer payment plans with Tuition Pay administered by Sallie Mae.
+We are pleased to offer payment plans with Tuition Pay administered by Higher One (formerly Sallie Mae).
 More about payment plans.

 Withdrawals / Leave of Absences